fyrkov/inbox-pattern-demo/README.md

 ## Pros

-- **Reliable, exactly-once processing.** The dedup key kills duplicate delivery; the same-transaction status update kills the "processed but crashed before acking" gap.
+- **Reliable, exactly-once processing.** The dedup key takes care of duplicates; the same-transaction status update kills the "processed but crashed before acking" gap.
 - **Self-service replay.** Reprocess any event by flipping a column - the ergonomics of the classic polling outbox, on the consumer side.